-Currently we are litigating a bad faith, wrongful default claim against 8 banks.
-These are banks that wrongfully declared a default and thereafter squeezed a successful trucking business for tens of millions in late fees, default interest, consulting fees, legal fees and any other fees they could conjure.
+Post Updated March 2018.
+Currently we are litigating a bad faith, wrongful default claim against eight major banks; household names such as Wells Fargo, PNC and Huntington Bank.
+We believe these banks that wrongfully declared a default and thereafter squeezed a successful trucking business for tens of millions in late fees, default interest, consulting fees, legal fees and any other fees they could conjure.
 Thankfully our client was able to survive and avoid laying off hundreds of workers.
 Not all businesses are successful when faced with dishonest lenders.

 Kelly Logging Inc. was a family run logging business in Montana.
 Started in the 1950’s, it once was one of Montana’s largest loggers and employed 50 people.
 Having lived in the Maine woods for years, I know that tree cutting is dangerous and back breaking work.
 For 6 decades and two generations, Kelly Logging survived in a tough business… that is, until they became customers of First Interstate Bank.